-The State has invested over €70 million in private company Genomics Medicine Ireland (GMI) who aim to collect the DNA of 400,000 volunteers.
+The State has invested over €70 million in private company Genomics Medicine Ireland (GMI), now trading as Genuity Science, who aim to collect the DNA of 400,000 volunteers.
 This is the genetic material of almost one in every ten people in Ireland.

 Since this announcement, concerns have been raised by scientists about this investment in a private genome sequencing programme rather than a publicly-funded initiative.
 There are a number of such public projects across the world including the UK Department of Health’s 100,000 Genomes Project and the National Institutes of Health’s All of US project in the United States.

 In spite of the Government’s investment in private sequencing, it chose not to participate in the EU programme, 1+ Million Genomes.
 This was set up and signed by 20 member states to provide “access to at least one million sequenced genomes in the EU by 2022”.

 There are also issues about access to Irish data by researchers.
 A recent decision by the Health Research Consent Declaration Committee (HRCDC) included the condition that Genomics Medicine Ireland (GMI) and Beaumont Hospital make the genomic data collected during a health research project publicly available.

 However, it is not yet clear whether a private DNA-collecting company would normally have to operate under this condition of disclosure so useful data could remain out of the public realm and inaccessible to many researchers.